FOSSClass/AbantOS-Elive/Readme.md

 There are a few steps mentioned on this section to get the package and try it out.

     1. First step is to find and download the original source code.
-    2. Second, if your package program comes in tar+gzip format with the extension .tar.gz, format with the extension .tar .bz2 or tar + xz format , it usually contain a directory called package-version with all the sources inside.
+    2. Second, if your package program comes in tar+gzip format with the extension .tar.gz, format with the extension .tar .bz2 or tar + xz format , it usually contains a directory called package-version with all the sources inside.
     3. Third, if your program comes as some other sort of archive, you should unpack it with the appropriate tools and repack it.

 ## Simple build systems